wp-plugins/woocommerce-product-sort-and-display/readme.txt

 1. Show products by category on the WooCommerce Shop page.
 2. Use new Sort types to who your most important products where they should be - first up
-3. If your theme does not support endless scroll Ð activate the plugins Endless Scroll feature.
+3. If your theme does not support endless scroll - activate the plugins Endless Scroll feature.

 == Usage ==